HeyImMatt/SongStash/proposal.md

 ### Stretch Goals

+* Encrypted storage of lyrics and annotations for user-added songs to protect IP and potential copyright issues
 * Display guitar chord formations
 * Autoscroll if the lyrics run off the page
 * Zoom or enlarge text